 No, they are different.
 Advance parole is only for non-residence and comes as a document card which is valid for one or two years.
 Reentry permits are granted to U.S. residents (typically for two years) and look like a passport book.

-If I have H-1B status and come back in to the United States with Parole can I extend my H-1B status?
+If I have H-1B status and come back into the United States with Parole can I extend my H-1B status?

 You are permitted to apply for an extension to your H-1B status if you resume working with your H-1B employer after reentering the county and do not work according to an Employment Work Document or with another employer.